Incode-Technologies-Example-Repos/java-samples/sample-server/README.md

 gradle bootRun
 ```

+Or run it directly through tour preferred IDE

-The server will accept petitions on `http://localhost:3000/`
+The server will accept petitions on `http://localhost:3000/`.

+You can change the server port on the `application.properties` file but remember which port your frontend is accessing

 ### Expose the server to the internet for frontend testing with ngrok
 For your frontend to properly work in tandem with this server on your mobile phone for testing, you will need a public url with proper SSL configured, by far the easiest way to acchieve this with an ngrok account properly configured on your computer.
 You can visit `https://ngrok.com` to make a free account and do a quick setup.